Adams Lake State Park Shelter

 Directions

 Located 1 mile north of West Union on State Route 41.
-Turn off Route 41 at the park entrance.
-The shelter will be on the right side about half a mile in.
+The shelter is approximately half a mile from the park entrance on the right side.

 Amenities